Thinking About Grad School

 Are you ready to commit to a particular field of study?

 Perhaps you’re sold on the idea of graduate school, but are unable to choose a specific field.
-You may be able to define your interests before graduation by researching areas of study in the Career Library, talking to professors, and reading institutional literature.
+You may be able to define your interests before graduation by researching areas of study, talking to professors, and reading institutional literature.
 If that doesn’t help, a year or more away from school may give you a clearer perspective.
 Many professional schools actually prefer that applicants have a few years of work experience before applying.

 Also, consider how interested you are in studying a particular body of knowledge.
 Are you attracted to theory and research, or is it the degree at the end of the program that excites you?
 An advanced degree may not be the only way to success.
 In the performing arts, for example, or the business world, real-life experience can be more valuable than graduate seminars.
 Understanding your preferred learning style can help you not only to choose what sort of program would be most appropriate, but also to assess the benefits of graduate or professional school in general.